We remain passionate about connecting the world safely.

 Rescheduling a trip:

-Customers now have until May 31 to make changes to, or cancel, any travel they have booked through the end of the year without fees.
-This is in addition to existing waivers already in place which allow customers to change or cancel plans for travel through May 31.
+Customers now have until July 31 to make changes to, or cancel, any travel they have booked through the end of the year without fees.
+This is in addition to existing waivers already in place.
 If you decide to cancel your flight, you can retain the value of your ticket to be applied to a new ticket without a fee.
 These electronic travel certificates are now valid for 24 months from the date they were issued.
 This includes all currently valid electronic certificates and all new ones issued on or after April 1, 2020.
 MileagePlus® members can view their electronic travel certificate details in a new "Credits" section in My Account on united.com and the United mobile app.
 Details will include a PIN number to redeem the credit as well as a link to shop.
 See waiver details.

 How to change or cancel your flight: